-Before the Event

-Maintain readiness status for emergency notification.
-Participate in industrial operators' exercises where possible.

-Maintain 24 hour emergency contact numbers.

-During the Event

-Respond to and assess emergency incident to the scope of their abilities.
+madic ba 56.
+Before the Event Maintain readiness status for emergency notification.
+Participate in licensees' exercises where possible.
+During the Event Respond to and assess emergency incident to the scope of their abilities.
 Establish a unified OSCP / ICP (On-site Command Post / Incident Command Post).
 Communicate to MEOC and provide site reps as required.
-Assist with fire protection where trained personnel are available.
+Assist with fire protection, to scope of ability where trained personnel are available.
 Provide emergency medical assistance, as required.
 Coordinate news releases with the licensee, if required.

-After th ne Event

-Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator.
+After t he Event Complete a "lessons learned" process and provide any feedback to the licensee.
 Participate in multi-agency debriefings.